 Proper sizing and professional installation also protect your investment by keeping your manufacturer’s warranty valid.
 An expert will evaluate your home’s entire electrical system to recommend a generator that performs efficiently and safely for years to come.
 This guarantees your generator will be ready to work flawlessly the moment you need it.

-What Are the Long-Term Costs of Ownership?
+What Are the Long-Term Costs of Owning a Generac?

-Annual Maintenance and Service
+Planning for Annual Maintenance

 Think of annual maintenance as a yearly health check for your generator, making sure it’s ready the moment you need it.
 A technician will perform a multi-point inspection, change the oil, and test the system to confirm it’s in top shape.
 Consistent Generac maintenance not only extends the life of your unit but is also typically required to keep your warranty valid.
 Scheduling these checks before storm season gives you peace of mind, knowing your home will stay powered through any outage.
 It’s a small, predictable cost that helps you avoid larger, unexpected problems down the road.

-Fuel and Operating Costs
+Understanding Fuel and Operating Costs

 Your generator needs fuel to run, and this will be an ongoing operational cost.
 Most Generac home standby units use either natural gas or liquid propane.
 If your home already has a natural gas line, the generator connects directly to it, and the fuel cost is simply added to your utility bill.
 For liquid propane, you’ll need a tank that gets refilled as needed.
 The actual expense depends on how often and how long you lose power.
 Since the generator only runs during an outage, you won’t have a constant fuel bill, just the cost to operate it when it’s protecting your home.

-Warranty Coverage and Repairs
+What About Warranty Coverage and Repairs?

 A new Generac generator includes a manufacturer’s warranty, which typically covers you for three to ten years.
 This warranty is a valuable part of your investment, but it relies on proper installation and service.
 A DIY installation or skipping professional maintenance can void your coverage, so it’s important to work with licensed professionals.
 For any issues that come up, it’s best to call a certified technician.
 A professional team can handle warranty claims and any other generator service and repair needs you might have, ensuring your generator is always handled safely and correctly.